Experts Available 24/7

 What types of black drum fishing charters are common?

-Deep Sea fishing is the most popular for black drum as well as inshore fishing, flats fishing, and nearshore fishing.
+Deep Sea fishing is the most popular type of fishing for black drum as well as inshore fishing, flats fishing, and nearshore fishing.

 The most common fishing techniques are light tackle fishing, live bait fishing, and artificial lure fishing but bottom fishing and drift fishing are popular as well.